Q. What is a Domain Name System (DNS) Service?

 Q. How do I get started using Amazon Route 53's Geo DNS feature?

-You can start using Amazon Route 53’s Geo DNS feature quickly and easily by using either the AWS Management Console or the Route 53 API.
+You can start using Amazon Route 53’s Geo DNS feature quickly and easily by using either the Amazon Management Console or the Route 53 API.
 You simply create a record set and specify the applicable values for that type of record set, mark that record set as a Geo DNS-enabled Record Set, and select the geographic region (global, continent, country, or state) that you want the record to apply to.
 You can learn more about how to use Geo DNS in the Amazon Route 53 Developer Guide.

 Q. When using Geo DNS, do I need a "global" record?
 When would Route 53 return this record?